Digital-Data-Co/forge-docs/src/administration-guide/runners.md

 # Runners

-Runners enable running tasks on a separate server from Semaphore UI.
+Runners enable running tasks on a separate server from Forge UI.

-Semaphore runners operate on the same principle as GitLab or GitHub Actions runners:
+Forge runners operate on the same principle as GitLab or GitHub Actions runners:

-- You launch a runner on a separate server, specifying the Semaphore server's address and an authentication token.
+- You launch a runner on a separate server, specifying the Forge server's address and an authentication token.
-- The runner connects to Semaphore and signals its readiness to accept tasks.
+- The runner connects to Forge and signals its readiness to accept tasks.
-- When a new task appears, Semaphore provides all the necessary information to the runner, which, in turn, clones the repository and runs Ansible, Terraform, PowerShell, etc.
+- When a new task appears, Forge provides all the necessary information to the runner, which, in turn, clones the repository and runs Ansible, Terraform, PowerShell, etc.
-- The runner sends the task execution results back to Semaphore.
+- The runner sends the task execution results back to Forge.

-For end users, working with Semaphore with or without runners appears the same.
+For end users, working with Forge with or without runners appears the same.

 Using runners offers the following advantages:
 - Executing tasks more securely.
 For instance, a runner can be located within a closed subnet or isolated docker container.